smochitele/bigmomma/README.md

 # bigmomma
-Web API for healing haven
+Web API for for multi vendor e-commerce store, the service is not yet complete since the project is on hold